lancefrancisco25/InnectedDB/README.md

 - Specialty: Full stack design
 - Tech stack: `html`, `css`, `js`, `nodejs`, `expressjs`, `reactjs`, `nextjs`, `mongodb`, `pug`, `mysql`, `bcrypt`, `php`
 - Partecipating in [CodeCraft](#codecraft) [Mantaining the website]
+<br>Excited to work in these kind of projects:

 **@Codanium#0410**
 - Tech stack: `html`, `css`, `js`, `nodejs`, `reactjs`, `pug`, `python`, `django`
+<br>Excited to work in these kind of projects:

 **@addarg7#9917**
 - Specialty: Frontend + Backend Logic
 - Tech stack: `html`, `css`, `js`, `nodejs`
+<br>Excited to work in these kind of projects:

 **@Zero1#9007**
 - Owner of [Devs For Hire & Jobs](#devsforhire)
+<br>Excited to work in these kind of projects:

 **@FanaticR#0637**
 - Speciality: Focused on management
 - Tech stack: Frontend with understanding of backend
 - Partecipating in [CodeCraft](#codecraft) [Management]
+<br>Excited to work in these kind of projects:

 <br>
 <br>